apache/mesos/docs/linux_capabilities.md

 The Linux capabilities isolator is loaded when `linux/capabilities` is present in the agent's `--isolation` flag.
-Capabilities which should be allowed are passed with the `--allowed_capabilities` flag.
+Capabilities which should be allowed are passed with the `--effective_capabilities` flag.
 This isolator requires the `CAP_SETPCAP` capability so agent processes typically need to be started as root.
 A possible agent startup invocation could be